SciMON: Scientific Inspiration Machines Optimized for Novelty: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-We propose a new contextualized literature-based discovery task for scientific hypothesis generation, where the goal is to generate texts suggesting new ideas that are grounded in rich natural language context for constraining the hypothesis search space.
-We collect and release a benchmark dataset by mining AI-related papers, and further annotate a corpus with human evaluations to test our approaches.
-Moreover, we present a new framework for contextualized hypothesis generation by enriching generation models with the retrieval of heterogeneous contexts coming from knowledge graphs and citation networks.

-Our experiments demonstrate that even with advanced large language models, the task of generating natural language scientific hypotheses is highly challenging.
-The ideas predicted by our current approaches tend to be incremental and with insufficient detail.
-Automatically generating novel and meaningful scientific concepts and their compositions remains a fundamental problem \cite{hope2022computational}.
-Evaluation in this setting is also highly problematic, with a huge space of potentially plausible hypotheses formulated in natural language.
-In terms of future directions to explore, one interesting direction is to expand C-LBD to incorporate a multimodal analysis of formulas, tables, and figures to provide a more comprehensive and enriched background context.
-Another direction is to explore different strategies for using emerging powerful LLMs such as GPT-4 \cite{bubeck2023sparks} to generate outputs with rich technical detail.
+We propose a new setting, model and comprehensive evaluation for scientific hypothesis generation with language models that are grounded in literature and optimized for novelty.
+We present a new framework named \textsc{SciMON} in which models take background problem contexts and provide suggestions that are novel while based on literature.
+Models retrieve inspirations from semantic similarity graphs, knowledge graphs, and citation networks.
+We introduce a new iterative novelty boosting mechanism that helps large language models (LLMs) such as GPT-4 generate more novel ideas by explicitly comparing ideas to prior work and refining them.
+Our experiments demonstrate that the task of generating natural language scientific hypotheses is highly challenging.
+While our methods improve upon baseline LLMs, generated ideas tend to be incremental and with insufficient detail.
+Generating novel and meaningful scientific concepts and their compositions remains a fundamental problem \cite{hope2022computational}.
+Evaluation in this setting is also highly challenging, with a huge space of potentially plausible hypotheses formulated in natural language.
+One interesting direction is to expand \textsc{SciMON} with a multimodal analysis of formulas, tables, and figures to provide a more comprehensive background context.